What can housing expect from the autumn statement? ... more

 NATIONAL PLANNING POLICY FRAMEWORK

-Last year, the Government announced the National Planning Policy Framework.
+The Government have announced the National Planning Policy Framework.
 Levvel welcome informal queries from previous, current or potential new clients on the impact that the new framework will have on their project, be they a local authority, developer or landowner.
 Please contact us on 01202 639444 to see how we can assist.